Zsmerritt/Flutter_AWS_CloudWatch/README.md

 ### Message Size and Length Limits

-AWS has hard limits on the amount of messages, length of individual messages, and overall length of message data sent per request.
-Currently, (2021/09/12) that limit is 10,000 messages per request, 262,116 UTF8 bytes per message, and 1,048,576 total message UTF8 bytes per request.
-The optional parameter `largeMessageBehavior` specifies how messages larger than 262,115 UTF8 bytes will be handled.
-By default, the middle of the message will be replaced with `...` to reduce the size to 262,116 UTF8 bytes.
-All other hard limits are handled automatically with pagination.
+AWS has hard limits on the amount of messages, overall length of message data sent per request, and length of individual messages.
+The first two can be handled automatically with pagination however the last requires special handling.
+The optional parameter `largeMessageBehavior` specifies how messages larger than the limit will be handled.
+By default, the message will be broken up and paginated over several log entries with a timestamped message hash to collate them, and a message number like so: `JKNA9ANF23 0001/0045:[LOG_MESSAGE]`

 ### Requests Timing Out
 Sometimes, if the connection is poor, or the payload is very large, requests can timeout.
 Logs from requests that time